 Cell Physiology & Molecular Biophysics

-assistantships must fulfill certain requirements while appointed as assistants.
+Applicants should have a demonstrated interest in research.
+All candidates for graduate degrees who hold assistantships must fulfill certain requirements while appointed as assistants.